Key Takeaways:

 • A person who is traveling to the U.S. to study, work, or participate in an exchange program.

-A U.S. visa allows a person to enter the U.S. for a specific purpose.
+A U.S. visa permits a foreign national to enter the U.S. for a specific purpose, such as tourism, study, or employment.

 Application Process Timeline